kartoza/sawps/docs/src/user/manual/user-roles.md

     ![Provincial data scientist](./img/user-role-7.png)

-    * **Full access**: The provincial data scientist have full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, and help page.
-Provincial data scientist can access documentation site.
+    * **Full access**: The provincial data scientist has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, and help page.
+Provincial data scientists can access documentation site.

     * **Access with conditions**: The provincial data scientist can access the following pages with conditions.